Niantic overhauls Ingress to make it more welcoming for new players

 Before there was Pokémon GO, there was Ingress.
 It was Niantic’s first game — and while it never became the overwhelmingly popular phenomenon that GO did, it’s undeniably what allowed GO to exist in the first place.

 Now Niantic is taking another swing at it.
-The company has rebuilt Ingress from the ground up, with the goal of making it prettier, more immersive, and — most importantly — more accessible to new players.
+The company has rebuilt Ingress from the ground up, with the goal of making it prettier, more immersive and — most importantly — more accessible to new players.
 The new app will ship for iOS and Android later today.

 Unfamiliar with Ingress?
-At its core, it shares its DNA with Pokémon GO; it’s a game that encourages you to walk around the real world, visit nearby landmarks and parks, and work together with your self-selected team (or, in Ingress’ terminology, your “faction”).
+At its core, it shares its DNA with Pokémon GO; it’s a game that encourages you to walk around the real world, visit nearby landmarks and parks and work together with your self-selected team (or, in Ingress’ terminology, your “faction”).

-But Ingress is a good bit more… intense than GO (Ingress players like to poke at GO as being “Ingress Lite”.)
+But Ingress is a good bit more… intense than GO (Ingress players like to poke at GO as being “Ingress Lite.”)
 There are no cutesie monsters to collect or Pokéstops to spin; instead, you’re “hacking” portals (the same real-world locations, mostly, that act as Pokéstops) and “linking” them together in an effort to conquer as much of the map as you can for your faction.
-Link three portals, and everything in between becomes your team’s turf.
+Link three portals and everything in-between becomes your team’s turf.
 It’s like capture the flag mashed up with one massive worldwide game of tug of war, with a bit of Matrix-y cyberpunk dressing slathered on top.

 Ingress Prime, as version 2.0 is known, replaces the original Ingress app with one built on Unity — the same gaming engine that powers Pokémon GO and many thousands of other games.